 The MS in Accounting program is a flexible hybrid program designed to meet the needs of busy working professionals.
 Students will graduate with the expertise to apply accounting principles at the decision-making level.

-- Hybrid format: Students take classes during the evenings and weekends, as well as online, so they can continue their professional work-life during the day.
+- Accelerated 12-month hybrid format: Students take classes during the evenings and alternate Saturdays, as well as online, so they can continue their professional work-life during the day.

 - Affordable and accessible: Earn a Master's degree in Accounting for as little as $20,000, including scholarships and a six-unit waiver earned through prior accounting coursework.
 (Terms and conditions may apply, contact the Barowsky School of Business for more information.)